SBFspot/sbfspot-config/README.md

 # sbfspot-config

+### Introduction
-Installation/Configuration tool for SBFspot on Raspberry Pi
+sbfspot-config is a semi-automated configuration and installation tool for SBFspot on Raspberry Pi running Raspbian.
+This tool installs precompiled binaries of SBFspot/SBFspotUploadDaemon, configures SBFspot including crontab and the daemon for PVoutput uploads.
+When finished, you should have a complete working system.

 ### Run the tool
 To install the latest SBFspot release: